fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 ## Example 1: The `--` separator

 Let's start with an easy one.
 Sometimes you include a command as part of the arguments to another command.
 For example, let's say you are working on a Rust command line program which accepts some flags.
-If you want to try it out and do this:
+You add support for a new `--foo` flag and you want to try it out.
+If you do this:

 ```
 $ cargo run --foo